LhallLhall/Mind-Reader/pseudocode.md

    display the reset btn

 ### Random Symblos
-first thing would be that the the numbers and the random symbols would display on page 5 out of 6. secondly the numbers need to be random (thinking about doing a math.random function) and the "& " symbol has to always apply to a multiple of 9 but be random for every other number. thirdly we need to go deeper.
+the first thing that would need to happen is the the numbers and the random symbols would display on page 5 out of 6. secondly the numbers need to be random (thinking about doing a math.random function) and the "& " symbol has to always apply to a multiple of 9 but be random for every other number. thirdly we need to go deeper.
 Firstly: how do we shuffle an array of strings.
 Secondly: how do we take that symbol and pair it with a number? (possibly for loop???)
+How do I concat the symbols and the array of number together so they can attach like 1 - #, 2 - ! etc...